omok/CoachCompanion/docs/CURSOR_RULES.md

 2. **User Documentation**:
    - Keep README updated
    - Document user flows for new features
+   - Use clear explanations for permission-related functionality